MicrosoftDocs/powerbi-docs/powerbi-docs/sample-it-spend.md

 ![Var Plan %, Var LE3 tile](media/sample-it-spend/it5.png)

-Notices that the Infrastructure area stands out with a large positive variance to the plan.
+Notice that the Infrastructure area stands out with a large positive variance to the plan.

 1. Select this tile to view the **YTD Spend by Cost Elements** page.
 2. Select the **Infrastructure** bar in the **Var Plan % and Var LE3 % by IT Area** chart on the lower right, and observe the variance-to-plan in the **Var Plan % by Sales Region** chart on the lower left.